 I suspect that you are here reading for one of two reasons.
 First, you are just beginning to suspect that sensory processing differences may be playing a role in your child’s life and you are wondering if anything else might be going on?
 Some of you are nodding your head.
 Or second, you KNOW sensory plays a role and you are trying to educate yourself as much as you can about sensory processing so that you can help your child.
 Am I right?
 Good, you are in the right place!

 Because, I know this sensory stuff can be a little overwhelming, I have a totally FREE printable Sensory Red Flag Checklist for you that includes all of the red flags listed here and the ones in the first post.
-I’ll send you a copy of it, grab it by putting in your email address below!
+I’ll send you a copy of it, grab it right here.

 11 Sensory Red Flags